999gary/FTKExampleItemMod/README.md

 # For the King example item mod.
 This is an example item mod for the game For the King.
 It requires [MelonLoader](https://melonwiki.xyz/#/)

+A major bug has been found, currently working on fixing it, for now mod releases are removed.

+# MODS ARE NOT OFFICIALLY SUPPORTED BY THIS GAME, DO NOT REPORT BUGS TO THE OFFICIAL DEVELOPERS IF YOU HAVE A MODDED CLIENT!!!!!!!!!!

 ## Installation

 1. Install the latest version of [MelonLoader](https://melonwiki.xyz/#/).